thetrevorharmon/thetrevorharmon.com/.github/pull_request_template.md

 ### Checklist before merge

 - [ ] I have prefixed the name of the pull request with an emoji.
-- [ ] I have run `yarn build` locally to ensure that it builds correctly OR I have verified it builds with a deploy preview.
+- [ ] I have run `yarn tophat` locally to ensure that it builds correctly OR I have verified it builds with a deploy preview.

 <!--